 Your medical treatment for your personal injury may have been extensive and beyond your ability to pay.

 Therefore, you incurred the following debt or out-of-pocket expenses:

 You are disabled and no longer have the ability to draw an income.
 As a result, you lost pay and benefits or are no longer eligible for retirement.
 Your disability checks may not be enough to cover your monthly expenses.

-In addition to your economic damages, your brain injury may also have caused you to lose the overall quality of your life such as loss of consortium, substandard living, depression, severe pain and suffering, and loss of joy of living.
+In addition to your economic damages, your brain injury may have caused you to lose the overall quality of your life, such as loss of consortium, substandard living, depression, severe pain and suffering, and loss of joy in living.

 Establishing the Circumstances of Your Accident